 This bread has an amazing flavor, totally love the addition of cinnamon and candied ginger, it gives a nice zinnnggg to the bread.
 Makes a lovely combo with your evening cuppa!!

-3 tbsp pecan nuts/Walnuts/or any nuts, chopped ( i used both walnuts and pecans)
+3 tablespoon pecan nuts/Walnuts/or any nuts, chopped ( i used both walnuts and pecans)

-3 tbsp chopped dark chocolate (i used lindt)
+3 tablespoon chopped dark chocolate (i used lindt)

 a pinch of salt